Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 15.54.49 UTC
+- WIB: Sabtu, 4 April 2026 16.51.09 UTC
-- WITA: Sabtu, 4 April 2026 16.54.49 UTC
+- WITA: Sabtu, 4 April 2026 17.51.09 UTC
-- WIT: Sabtu, 4 April 2026 17.54.49 UTC
+- WIT: Sabtu, 4 April 2026 18.51.09 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational